imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-okta-setup.md

 You may refer to the official documentation by Okta [here](https://help.okta.com/en/prod/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm) or follow our brief guide below:

-1. Log in to [Okta portal](https://www.okta.com/) and open the organization admin panel
+1. Log in to the [Okta portal](https://www.okta.com/) and open the organization admin panel
 1. Navigate to the "Applications" screen using the side navigation menu
 1. Click the "Create App Integration" button
 1. In the modal popup that opens, choose the "SAML 2.0" radio button as shown below, then click "Next"